The Doctors (South Korean TV series)

 The Doctors (Korean: 닥터스) is a 2016 South Korean medical drama starring Kim Rae-won and Park Shin-hye.
-It aired every Mondays and Tuesdays at 22:00 (KST) on SBS from June 20 to August 23, 2016 for 20 episodes.
+It aired on SBS TV from June 20 to August 23, 2016, every Monday and Tuesday at 22:00 (KST) for 20 episodes.

 The drama was a hit and averaged 18.40% in audience ratings.
 In particular, Park's character as a troubled teenager turned charismatic doctor was very popular among the audiences for her action scenes and straightforward lines.

 Synopsis

 Yoo Hye-jung (Park Shin-hye) was a headstrong girl in high school with a prickly, gangster personality.
 Due to her many childhood scars, Hye-jung keeps her heart closed towards other people.
 However, she changes after meeting her mentor Hong Ji-hong (Kim Rae-won), who plays a key role in transforming her life from a "hopeless" delinquent to a compassionate doctor.
 They part ways due to a report of their close relationship, which was reported by a fellow student but subsequently meet again after 13 years, when Yoo Hye-jung had become a successful doctor.